 Unless a waiver is requested and approved, following conversion, 24 CFR 983.53(d) applies, and any new admission referred to the RAD PBV project must be initially eligible for a HAP payment at admission to the program.
-The PHA may request a waiver from HUD in order to admit otherwise eligible families whose TTP exceeds gross rent and to allow the units those families occupy to remain under the HAP contract even if the PHA has not paid HAP for the family in 180 days.
+This means a family's TTP may not equal or exceed the gross rent for the unit at admission.

 Further, for any new families admitted after the conversion, assistance will be terminated 180 days after the last housing assistance payment on their behalf.
-The cessation of housing assistance payments does not affect the family's other rights under its lease, nor does it preclude the resumption of payments as a result of later changes in income, rents, or other relevant circumstances if such changes occur within the 180-day window.
-If a family's assistance is terminated as a result of their zero HAP status, the PHA must remove the unit from the HAP contract.
-If the project is fully assisted, the PHA must reinstate the unit after the family has vacated the property.
-If the project is partially assisted, the PHA may substitute a different unit for the unit on the HAP contract in accordance with 24 CFR 983.207.
+If the project is fully assisted and the family subsequently leaves the property, the PHA must reinstate the unit after the family has vacated the property and admit an eligible family.
+If the project is partially assisted, the PHA may substitute a different unit for the unit on the HAP contract in accordance with 24 CFR 983.207 or where floating units have been permitted.